Section outline

 “Sensors help robots feel, see, hear, and react!”

-Just like your senses (eyes, ears, nose, skin), robots use sensors to understand the world around them.
+Just like we use our senses, robots use sensors to understand the world.

 You Robot

-IR Sensor Detects nearby objects using infrared TV remote, Line follower robots 📺
+IR (Infrared) Nearby objects TV remote / Line follower 📺

 • 💪 2.
 What Are Actuators?